Linux Setup

 Hardware Setup

-Before installing Linux, it's good to change some settings in the BIOS of your computer.
-On boot, press the necessary keys to enter your BIOS setup (DEL / F2 / F8 / F12).
+Before installing Linux, it's good to change some settings in the BIOS of the computer.
+On boot, press the necessary keys to enter the BIOS setup (DEL / F2 / F7 / F8 / F12).

-1. For simplicity, you should disable things like secure boot, etc. It is possible, on some Linux distributions, to use secure boot, but it tends to over-complicate your first foray into Linux.
+1. For simplicity, you should disable things like secure boot, etc. It is possible, on some Linux distributions, to use secure boot, but it tends to over-complicate a first foray into Linux.

 2. Be sure to setup the BIOS to use EFI without legacy boot options.
 This will enable the automatic installation of a recovery partition in certain distros (e.g. Pop!_OS).